lmas/thesis/thesis.typ

 grown too large.

-It is interesting to see that the logger utility was able to operate with less than one percent of the one GB RAM that was available on the system.
+It is interesting to see that the logger utility was able to operate with less than one percent of the gigabyte of RAM that was available on the system.
 This suggests that Stream DAMP could run in even smaller environments, for example on an Arduino board or any other micro-controllers.

 Future work would require finding better values for the subsequence sizes though, as the Matrix Profiles would only give strong indications for the most obvious anomalies in the sensor samples.
-The sensor drivers would also require some more work, to get rid of the noisy spikes in the data that the Matrix Profiles likes to point out.
+The sensor drivers would also require some more work to get rid of the noisy spikes in the data, as the Matrix Profiles likes to point out these.
+A low-pass filter could solve this for example.
 A final suggestion would be to set up a threshold for the discord peaks, which could filter out the lesser discords and make the other peaks more actionable.